AndyHunt66/crossword_tools/README.md

-         abnisr7-9:br -- find all the 7,8 and 9 letter words that include all the letters abnisr and that start with br abnisr5-8:.a -- Like abnisr7-9:br but including words shorter than the number of anagram letters provided abnis6~r     -- All 6-letter words that include abnis but no word with r in it - this probably won't cope with duplicated letters very well
+         abnisr7-9:br -- find all the 7,8 and 9 letter words that include all the letters abnisr and that start with br abnisr5-8:.a -- Like abnisr7-9:br but including words shorter than the number of anagram letters provided abnis6~r     -- All 6-letter words that include abnis but no word with r in it - this probably won't cope with duplicated letters very well asnir5-7:.ai~bt -- all 5,6 or 7-letter words with a and i as the 2nd and 3rd letters, that either include all the letters asnir or can be made from those letters, with no words that include the letters b or t
 ## Console
 - `java uk.me.andrewhunt.crossword.Main console ./index_directory`